scale-infinite/scale-infinite.github.io/content/demo_deployments/nginx/_index.md

 This is the official nginx image.

+#### Can i deploy my own nginx image with modified configuration ?

+Yes, you can simply deploy any version or modified image to our platform by linking your docker hub account to our platform.

 #### Are my data persistent ?

 For the free user there is no persistence, and for the premium user you can different type of persistence.